dcurletti/Tweheat/README.md

 Faye, Websocket, Socket.io and Event Machine, but I think that my current solution should be enough for this project.
 It would be more simple to use Node.js, but I'm assuming it would be frowned upon if I didn't use Rails.
 The server will only ever push JSON tweets, nothing more.
 If the app is noticeably laggy, I might need to change delivery if time permits towards the end.
-Current have both the front and back end working separately, but have not combined the API with the marker addition.
+Currently have both the front and back end working separately, but have not combined the API with the marker addition.

 [Details][phase-zero]